 One of the most popular content management systems on the internet, WordPress is beloved by users thanks to its open-source setup, flexibility, and ease of use.
 More than 40 percent of all websites published online use WordPress, but with this popularity comes a myriad of security risks.
-In this guide, we’ll highlight the top security threats facing WordPress users — and we'll provide insight into top strategies to combat them.
+In this guide, we’ll highlight the top security threats and vulnerabilities facing WordPress users—and we'll provide insight into top strategies to combat them.

-Your WordPress website is prone to bots, brute force attacks, backdoor intrusions, and other security risks that can have a detrimental impact on every aspect of your site.
+Out of the box, your WordPress website is vulnerable to security threats such as bots, brute force attacks, backdoor intrusions, and other risks that can seriously impact your site’s performance and credibility.
 Will users frequent a website that has compromised their sensitive information?
 Will they even be able to find your site if it’s down for an extended period of time?
 No amount of SEO optimization can fix the lack of trust that visitors have in a website that’s been compromised.

 There's a lot to love about WordPress, but unfortunately, its security isn't as robust as it could be.
-This doesn't necessarily mean that it should be abandoned, but any security strategy will need to go above and beyond 'easy' solutions such as specialized WordPress plugins.
-WordPress hacks regularly hit headlines, but your site doesn't have to fall prey.
+This doesn't necessarily mean it should be abandoned, but an effective website security strategy must go beyond simple fixes like basic plugins to include additional safeguards and security controls.
+Given how many sites run on WordPress, it’s no surprise that WordPress hacks regularly make headlines.

-WordPress vulnerabilities abound and, unfortunately, as soon as you think you've conquered one issue, another arrives.
-Below, we've identified several of the most common and most alarming WordPress vulnerabilities, as well as prevention and mitigation tactics that WordPress users should implement:
+WordPress vulnerabilities abound, and, unfortunately, as soon as you think you've conquered one issue, another arrives.
+Below, we've identified several of the most common and most alarming types of attacks, as well as prevention and mitigation tactics that WordPress users should implement:

 Trial and error login attempts form the basis of the typical brute force attack, in which malicious parties work through countless possible combinations before eventually landing on the correct password.
 This can be surprisingly easy to achieve, given how common it is to use extraordinarily guessable passwords.
 Unfortunately, once hackers have broken in, they can take over your site and proceed with a variety of other harmful actions.